MyFGitAccount/doraemon-Script/Speech1.md

 So you think… my going would be the right meaning?
 The needed story?

 **YUKI**
-I think of the three paths, the Christian one—of love entering freely into the heart of evil to break its power—is the one that most directly addresses the moment.
-It does not seek to escape the cycle like Buddhism, or submit to an inscrutable will like Islam, though it has echoes of both.
-It confronts.
+Of the three paths, yours is the one this moment needs.
+Islam seeks submission, and Buddhism seeks release from the cycle.
+But the Christian path—of love walking willingly into the heart of evil—is about confrontation.
 It engages.
-It takes the absurd costume and makes it a vessel for the deepest truth of your tradition.
-For a nation in despair, the story of a willing, loving sacrifice may be the seed that needs planting.
+It takes this absurd costume and fills it with meaning.
+For a broken nation, the story it needs to see is one of pure, willing sacrifice.
+That is the seed we must plant.

 **KANJI**
 (Softly)